SquadFM/Squad-Field-Manual/README.md

 * Flag - Control Point
 * FM - Field Manual
 * FO - Forward Observer.
 Someone who can see the mortar impacts and make adjustments to their impact.
-* FOB - Forward Operating Base (it's the spot where you drop the radio, a HAB and an ammo box)
+* FOB - Forward Operating Base - the entire radius around the radio, within assets can be placed (HABS, mortars, vehicle repair stations, etc)
 * FOV - Field of view
 * FOW - Fog of war - not yet visible areas on the map
 * FPS - Frames Per Second